lsst/LDM-135/index.rst

 database[21] and expects to deploy a 36 petabyte system later in 2011.
-For comparison, the largest single LSST data set, including all indexes and overheads is expected to be below 10 petabytes in size, and will be produced ~20 years from now (the last Data Release)9.
-The eBay system is based on an expensive commercial DBMS (Teradata), but there is a growing demand for large scale systems and growing competition in that area (Hadoop, SciDB, Greenplum, InfiniDB, MonetDB, Caché and others).
+For comparison, the largest single LSST data set, including all indexes and overheads is expected to be below 10 petabytes in size, and will be produced ~20 years from now (the last Data Release).[#]_ The eBay system is based on an expensive commercial DBMS (Teradata), but there is a growing demand for large scale systems and growing competition in that area (Hadoop, SciDB, Greenplum, InfiniDB, MonetDB, Caché and others).

+.. [#] The numbers, both for eBay and LSST are for compressed data sets.

 Finally, a third alternative would be to use a closed-source, non free software, such as Caché, InfiniDB or Greenplum (Teradata is too